 WHERE TO BOOK AN UDAWALAWE SAFARI

 You can book your Udawalawe Safari Tour online in advance with Klook which has great reviews and hundreds of bookings!

 Alternatively, you can book an Udawalawe Safari through your accommodation when you arrive.

 The approximate cost of a Jeep that seats 6-8 people is 6,000 Rupees and the entrance fee to Udawalawe National Park is 3,500 Rupees.

-I booked my Udawalawe Safari through Makulu Safari Camping which was really convenient.
+I booked my Udawalawe Safari through Makulu Safari Camping which was really affordable and convenient.